VivekZala/azure-cost-optimized-billing/README.md

 ## **Questions**
 For any clarifications or questions regarding the implementation, please check the [questions document](questions.md).

 **Note**: The markdown files in this repository have been formatted and beautified using GPT for better readability and structure.
+I have limited experience with Azure, as the majority of my time has been spent working with AWS.
+While I’m familiar with core cloud concepts, my expertise has predominantly been in the AWS ecosystem.
+However, I’m actively expanding my knowledge of Azure and am confident in my ability to adapt and implement solutions effectively in this environment